marvellousdesign/100-days-of-code/log.md

 **Today's Progress**: CSS Animation

 **Thoughts**: I'm making use of my free 1 year of SitePoint Premium.
 I'm doing their course on Animating with CSS as I need present to my Independent Studies about CSS Animations.

+### Day 59: Apirl 17, 2017 Monday

+**Today's Progress**: CSS Animation

+**Thoughts**: Worked on a CSS animation, keyframing visibility and transformX an icon & text after the page loads and it drops down.